UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 filedir <- "/gws/nopw/j04/covid19/public/wave0/"
 ```

 This must be a sub-directory of `/gws/nopw/j04/covid19/public`.
+You will also need
+to change the `startdate` to match the start of the MetaWards simulation.
+This allows
+the day / week lookup table to be correctly generated.

 Then run the script:

 ```
 R CMD BATCH --no-restore --no-save --slave setupSLURM.R